lasik surgeons

 Top Articles

-۰ Monovision Lasik
+Monovision Lasik

-۰ PRK, LASEK, Epi-Lasik
+PRK, LASEK, Epi-Lasik

-۰ RLE Lens Exchange
+RLE Lens Exchange

-Lasik Doctors
+Lasik Groupon

-Lasik and All-Laser Lasik Flap Healing
+Lasik and Bladeless Lasik Flap Healing

 Hopefully this information reassures some of you that the flap eventually does heal quite securely, and does not just lie there flapping in the breeze, indefinitely.
 If you still have doubt, remember that corneal transplants, despite being much more invasive than Lasik flaps and consisting of imperfectly cross-matched cadaver tissue, ultimately heal so completely that they provide strength and structural integrity for the eye.
-This is additional evidence that Lasik flaps do heal very securely and eventually contribute at least to some degree to the bio-mechanical strength of the cornea.
+This is additional evidence that Lasik flaps do heal very securely and eventually contribute at least to some degree to the biomechanical strength of the cornea.

 Phase I